Maple United roster revealed for inaugural Rock League season

 Here's a look at the full roster:

-Rachel Homan (Captain; Beaumont, Canada): Homan is the most decorated skip in Grand Slam of Curling history with a record 20 titles.
-She has won gold at the World Women's Curling Championship three times, including the past two, and is a five-time Scotties Tournament of Hearts champion.
-Homan will represent Canada for a third time at the Winter Olympics in 2026 after skipping the women's team in 2018 and competing in mixed doubles in 2022.
+Rachel Homan (Captain; Beaumont, Canada):Â Homan is the most decorated skip in Grand Slam of Curling history with a record 20 titles.
+She has won gold at the World Women's Curling Championship three times, including back-to-back in 2024 and 2025, and is a five-time Scotties Tournament of Hearts champion.
+Homan earned a bronze medal at Milano Cortina 2026.

-Xenia Schwaller (Zurich, Switzerland): Schwaller skipped Switzerland to gold at the 2024 World Junior Curling Championships.
+Xenia Schwaller (Zurich, Switzerland):Â Schwaller skipped Switzerland to gold at the 2024 World Junior Curling Championships.
 She made her Grand Slam of Curling series debut that season at the 2024 Players' Championship.
-Her team has reached the top five in the world rankings and made back-to-back Grand Slam semifinal appearances at the CO-OP Tour Challenge and KIOTI GSOC Tahoe events.
+Her team has reached the top five in the world rankings and made back-to-back Grand Slam semifinal appearances at the CO-OPÂ Tour Challenge and KIOTIÂ GSOCÂ Tahoe events.

-Maria Larsson (Stockholm, Sweden): Larsson captured her first Grand Slam of Curling title at the 2023 Players' Championship with Team Wrana.
-Before joining on the front end, Larsson served as Team Wrana's alternate, earning gold at the World Junior Curling Championships in 2017 and silver in 2018.
+Maria Larsson (Stockholm, Sweden):Â Larsson captured her first Grand Slam of Curling title at the 2023 Players' Championship with skip Isabella WranĂĄ.
+Before joining on the front end, Larsson served as Wrana's alternate, earning gold at the World Junior Curling Championships in 2017 and silver in 2018.

 Karlee Burgess (Winnipeg, Canada): Burgess earned her first Grand Slam of Curling title at the 2023 Tour Challenge while playing for skip Jennifer Jones.
 She won three gold medals at the World Junior Curling Championships (2016, 2018 and 2020) with three different skips.
 Burgess also captured gold for Canada at the 2016 Winter Youth Olympics.